shmorri/docs-casa-prod/3.1.4/source/index.md

 ## Overview

-Gluu Casa is a simple, user-facing application people can use to enroll, delete and manage their strong credentials in the [Gluu Server](https://gluu.org).
+Gluu Casa is a user-facing application people can use to enroll, delete and manage their strong credentials in the [Gluu Server](https://gluu.org).

 Out-of-the-box, Gluu Casa supports the following free or low-cost authentication mechanisms: